Integralist/Style-Guides/CSS Style Guide.md

 You end up writing more code to work around the lack of styling than you would have written to work around one or two browser 'quirks'.

-Although, I do like (and use) Nicolas Gallagher's [normalise.css](https://github.com/necolas/normalize.css) - which I've modified with a few adjustments that better suit my style.
+Although I don't like CSS resets, I do like (and use) Nicolas Gallagher's [normalise.css](https://github.com/necolas/normalize.css) - *which I've modified with a few adjustments that better suit my style*.
+The reason I use 'normalise.css' is because it doesn't take a 'scorched earth' approach (where it wipes out all browser styles), it simply tries to normalise certain native styles (as well as try to fix some known quirky browser bugs)

 ##Browser support